edekhayser/KBKit/README.md

 ![Logo](https://raw.githubusercontent.com/edekhayser/KBKit/master/KBKit%20Logo.png)

-Classes to extend UIKit navigation using key commands.
+KBKit is a set of classes that extend UIKit navigation using key commands.

 This is intended to improve iPad Pro apps by allowed users to do things on-screen using their keyboards.